News

 Since my sister worked in Hong Kong and then in Japan, Joy (one of the bridemaids) suggested we have an Asian theme.
 How fitting.
 So you’ll notice our theme is Springtime in Japan (thrown in with all of Julianne’s favorite foods and flowers).

+I labeled all the food on parchment paper, one side in English, the other in Japanese (katakana and kanji) and glued it onto skewers.
+Then I stuck a daisy at the end for extra fun.
 I put the cheese and fruit on a cutting board and a Japanese umbrella over it to protect it from the Florida sun (ironically, I got that unbrella in Korea while pregnant and hiking).

-I hung Chinese lanternsย that I found on sale at Old Time Pottery and Joann Fabrics inside the house and outside by the pool.
+I hung Chinese lanterns that I found on sale at Old Time Pottery and Joann Fabrics inside the house and outside by the pool.

-The champagne had sprigs of fresh lavender and for the lemonade glasses, I bought them online at Specialty Bottleย (they are actually sauce jars!).
+The champagne had sprigs of fresh lavender and for the lemonade glasses, I bought them online at Specialty Bottle (they are actually sauce jars!).
 I got the swirled straw online as well.
-Then I tied leaf paper cutouts onto theย top withย hemp.
+Then I tied leaf paper cutouts onto the top with hemp.
 Guests wrote their names on it so their glasses wouldn’t get confused.

 For food, we had a chocolate fountain (of course!).
 What is a party without chocolate?